bookofproofs/bookofproofs.github.io/_sources/history/17th-century/viviani.md

 * Galileo, who by this time was totally blind, was very impressed by Viviani's knowledge and abilities.
 * In 1639, he took Viviani into his home as a companion, student and collaborator, and Viviani continued in this role until Galileo died in January 1642.
 * Viviani learnt much from Galileo over this period, working with him on physics and geometry.
-* However, as Viviani relates himself, their relationship went well beyond that of scientist and assistant, becoming much more like that of a father and son.
 * In October 1641, Galileo and Viviani were joined in the villa at Arcetri by Evangelista Torricelli when he moved from Rome.
 * In 1644 Viviani, as Torricelli's collaborator, carried out the experiment which proved a major scientific advance and led to the development of the barometer.
 * When Torricelli died in 1647, Viviani was appointed to fill the lectureship at the Accademia del Disegno in Florence, holding this post for two years.